jkirkcaldy/plex-utills/README.md

 New HDR banners along with a script to migrate from the old banners to the new ones should you wish to use them.
 You can stick with the old banners if you would like.

-The new scripts us TheMoviedb for finidng posters and metadata, so for maximum compatability and fewer issues, these work best when using TheMoviedb as your metadata agent.
-Throughout my testing, it is only sequals that were giving me issues, as the Plex scanner will name your films like:
+The new scripts us TheMoviedb for finding posters and metadata, so for maximum compatibility and fewer issues, these work best when using TheMoviedb as your metadata agent.
+Throughout my testing, it is only sequels that were giving me issues, as the Plex scanner will name your films like:

 Boss Baby 2: Family Business